superfly/docs/reference/scaling.html.md

 ## Autoscaling

-Autoscaling is based on a pool of regions where the application can be run.
-Using a selected model, the system will then create at least the minimum number of application instances across those regions.
-The model will then be able to create instances up to the maximum count.
-The min and max are global parameters for the scaling.
-There are two scaling modes, Standard and Balanced.
+Autoscaling is a horizontal scaling service based on a global pool of instances where the application can be run.
+The system will create at least the minimum number of application instances.
+The autoscaler will then create instances (scale-out) as total [application load](/docs/reference/load-balancing/#load) exceeds the `soft_limit * [instance count]` threshold, up to the `max` count.
+It will also remove instances (scale-in) when the max application load over a 10-minute window dips below the same threshold, down to the `min` count.
+The 10-minute scale-in window allows for rapid scale-out with slightly more relaxed scale-in.

-* *Standard*: Instances of the application, up to the minimum count, are evenly distributed among the regions in the pool.
-They are not relocated in response to traffic.
-New instances are added where there is demand, up to the maximum count.

-* *Balanced*: Instances of the application are, at first, evenly distributed among the regions in the pool up to the minimum count.
-Where traffic is high in a particular region, new instances will be created there and then, when the maximum count of instances has been used, instances will be moved from other regions to that region.
-This movement of instances is designed to balance the supply of compute power with demand for it.

-* *Disabled*: By default, autoscaling is in Disabled mode and count-based scaling is in operation.
-You can turn autoscaling on by setting the autoscale mode to `standard` or `balanced`
+By default, autoscaling is `Disabled` and manual count-based scaling is in operation.

 To determine what the current autoscale settings of an application are, run `fly autoscale show`: